carterbrown-27/Roguelike/README.md

 Working on a [roguelike](http://www.roguebasin.com/index.php?title=Main_Page) from scratch in java as a hobby.

-Artwork based on tilesets from [Arachne](https://forums.tigsource.com/index.php?topic=14166.0) ([CC non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/))
+Artwork is original/modified tilesets from [Arachne](https://forums.tigsource.com/index.php?topic=14166.0)
+([CC non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/))

 FOV Algorithm is an interpretation from [SquidLib](https://github.com/SquidPony/SquidLib)